AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/commerce-235-upgrade-prerequisites-mariadb.md

 feature: Best Practices
 ---

-# Adobe Commerce 2.3.5 upgrade prerequisites: compact to dynamic tables
+# Adobe Commerce 2.3.5 upgrade prerequisites

 This article explains how to prepare your database when upgrading to Adobe Commerce 2.3.5 from version 2.3.4 or earlier.